telerik/kendo-react-layout/docs/panelbar/api.md

 #### expanded `Boolean`*(default: "false")*

-Makes the content of the `PanelBarItem` appear.
-When set to `false`, the nested content is not displayed.
+Expands the PanelBar items when set to `true`.

 #### disabled `Boolean`*(default: "false")*

-Disables the `PanelBarItem`.
-The content of the item is collapsed and cannot be expanded, meaning that the `onSelect` event is not triggered.
+Disables PanelBar items when set to `true`.

 #### selected `Boolean`*(default: "false")*

-Adds the selected CSS classes to the items.
+Sets the selected state to a PanelBar item.

 ```jsx
     <PanelBar>